PlayableLab FAQs

 Does PlayableLab support 2D and 3D in the same editor?

-- Yes — AI-Lab Editor handles both.
+- Yes — AI-Playable handles both.
 The 3D Viewport navigates the scene; CameraView shows the player's perspective live.

 Are PlayableLab exports MRAID-compatible?